Algiras/Miserable/blog/src/content/blog/2025-03-12-indoorairstagnation.md

 ---

 **Mood**: Slightly unhinged
-**Location**: Sitting in the quiet car of a train that is distinctly not quiet
-**Mental State**: I have the attention span of a goldfish on espresso.
+**Location**: Scattered across the floor of my own expectations
+**Mental State**: Loading...
+99% complete (estimated time: infinity)

 # The Incident

 So, today was a thing.
-I tried to cook a 'healthy' meal and accidentally set off the smoke alarm.
-The fire department arrived and judged my lack of seasoning.
-I thought about how this perfectly encapsulates my current trajectory.
-Usually, people have a 'glow up', but I think I'm experiencing a 'gray out'.
-It's like my life is being directed by a very sad European filmmaker who forgot to write a script.
+I matched with someone on an app who said their hobby was 'optimization'.
+I unmatched so fast I think I broke the speed of light.
+Who wants a 'lean' relationship?
+I want someone who will rot with me.

 I stood there for a long time, just taking it in.
 The realization that I am an adult who is allegedly in charge of things is the most recurring nightmare I have.
-I stood in front of the fridge for ten minutes looking for something that would make me feel whole.
-I found a jar of pickles.
-I mean, who allowed this?

 # The Spiral

 The theme of the week is **Indoor Air Stagnation**.

-It sounds like a choice, doesn't it?
-Like I sat down with a planner and some gel pens and decided to lean into the chaos.
-But it's not.
-It's an accumulation of every 'I'll deal with that tomorrow' and every 'it's fine' that I've uttered over the last decade.

-Why do we pretend that 'reaching out' is easy?
-It's like trying to throw a message in a bottle into an ocean of static.
-We're all just vibrating at different frequencies of desperation, hoping someone else's chaos matches our own.

 I find myself thinking about the version of me I thought I'd be.
 She had matching luggage and a favorite brand of olive oil.
-She didn't spend forty-five minutes debating whether a stain on a t-shirt counts as a 'pattern'.
 We're not even the same species anymore.

+Everything is a 'subscription' now.
+My gym, my music, my software.
+I'm waiting for the 'Happiness Pro' tier, but I suspect it's just a 7-day free trial that leads to a bill I can't pay.

 # The Aftermath

-I'm currently trying to decide if I should face the music or just turn the music up until I can't hear my own thoughts.
-Option B is currently winning by a landslide.

-Everything feels like it's made of cardboard and hope, and it's raining.
-But hey, at least I found a five-dollar bill in my coat pocket.
-It's enough for half an oat milk latte or one-sixteenth of a therapy session.
-Decisions, decisions.
+I've reached a level of apathy that borders on enlightenment.
+Or maybe I just need to drink some water.
+Hard to tell the difference these days.

+I've decided to be at peace with my own destruction.
+For the next hour, at least.
+I'm going to stare at a spider on the ceiling and call it 'meditation'.

 ***